 In an effort to work toward zero waste goals and address community concerns for harmful plastics and litter in our city and waterways, City Council took an early step in passing an ordinance regulating single-use plastic straws city-wide and expanded polystyrene (EPS aka Styrofoam) on city rights-of-way.
-The ordinance was approved in December 2018, and the formal transition period began January 2019.
-View the Plastic Straws and Expanded Polystyrene - Final Ordinance.
+The ordinance was approved in December 2018, the formal transition period began January 2019, and City Council approved updates to the ordinance in October 2019.
+These changes were based on feedback received from businesses during our outreach campaign in which every business affected by the ordinance was visited and educated on the regulations.
+View the final Single-Use Straws and Expanded Polystyrene Ordinance.

 Eco-friendly Business Toolkit: Minimizing Plastics